buddhikadesilva/Line-Following-algorithm-with-processing/README.md

 Line Following algorithm with processing using a webcam.

 Dependencies :
->openCV for processing.
+-openCV for processing.
->video library.
+-video library.

 Just install it from library tab in processing software menu.
 Also install the video library. now you are ready to use this code.